Broadcom: 2020s

+Broadcom office in Cambridge Science Park, April 2011.

 On January 7, 2020, Accenture PLC agreed to acquire Symantec's 300-person cybersecurity services division from Broadcom.
 In February 2020, Broadcom announced the world's first WiFi 6E client device, the BCM4389.
 In early 2020, Raspberry Pi Inc. revealed that their new boards would have a Broadcom BCM2711 chip.

-In May 2022, Broadcom announced their deal to acquire the virtualization and cloud computing software vendor VMware for $61 billion in a combination of cash and stock, with Broadcom assuming $8 billion in VMware debt.
+In May 2022, Broadcom announced its deal to acquire the virtualization and cloud computing software vendor VMware for $61 billion in a combination of cash and stock, with Broadcom assuming $8 billion in VMware debt.
 In November 2022, the UK's Competition and Markets Authority regulator announced it would investigate whether the Broadcom Inc. acquisition of VMware Inc. would "result in a substantial lessening of competition within any market or markets in the United Kingdom for goods or services".
 The European Commission also said it was investigating the proposed acquisition, and as a result, Broadcom and VMware extended the planned completion date out to May 26, 2023.
 On May 19, 2023, as both UK and EU regulators had yet to complete their investigations, the completion date was formally extended to August 26, 2023, and was later further extended to as late as November 26, 2023.

 On November 21, 2023, Broadcom Inc. announced its plan to finalize the $69 billion acquisition of VMware Inc. on the following Wednesday.
 This acquisition, one of the largest in the technology sector, received global regulatory scrutiny, including from China, which approved the deal with specific conditions.
-These conditions require VMware's server software to be compatible with local hardware and not restrict customers from using Broadcom's hardware products.
+These conditions require VMware's server software to be compatible with local hardware and not restrict customers to using Broadcom's hardware products.
 Despite concerns over rising China-U.S. tensions, the approval from China, which was the last regulatory hurdle, allowed the deal to proceed.
 The transaction closed on November 22, 2023.
 On completion, CEO Hock Tan announced that the company would relocate its headquarters in San Jose to the VMware campus in Palo Alto, California.
 In February 2024, Broadcom sold the end-user computing division, which it inherited from the VMware acquisition, to KKR for $4 billion.

+In July 2026, Broadcom announced that it had extended its partnership with Apple through 2031 to develop and supply custom semiconductor products.
+Broadcom also supplied Apple with radio-frequency, Wi-Fi, Bluetooth and other networking components used in its devices.

 Corporate affairs

 Finances

-For the fiscal year 2023, Broadcom reported earnings of US$14.1 billion, with an annual revenue of US$35.8 billion, an increase of 7.9% over the previous fiscal cycle.
+For the fiscal year 2023, Broadcom reported earnings of US$14.08 billion, with an annual revenue of US$35.8 billion, an increase of 7.8% over the previous fiscal cycle.